dawpitech/r-type/rtype-network-protocol.md

 The chat system operates in parallel to the gameplay loop, using the established TCP connection.

-    Client → Server: To send a message, the client sends a packet prefixed with PacketType::ChatSend, followed by the ClientSendMessage structure.
+-   Client → Server: To send a message, the client sends a packet prefixed with PacketType::ChatSend, followed by the ClientSendMessage structure.

-    Server → Client: When the server receives a message, it processes it (e.g., prepending the player's name) and broadcasts it to all connected clients.
+-   Server → Client: When the server receives a message, it processes it (e.g., prepending the player's name) and broadcasts it to all connected clients.
 It sends a packet prefixed with PacketType::ChatReceive, followed by the ClientReceiveMessage structure.

 This communication can happen at any point after Phase 1 (Connection) and before Phase 3 (Termination).

-UUID Management

-Each client receives a unique generated UUID.
-This identifier:

-    Persists across the entire session.

-    Enables multiplayer client distinction in UDP packets.

-    Links TCP and UDP communications for the same client.